 Common characteristics of sleep stage one

-- transition between sleep and wakefulness
+- the transition between sleep and wakefulness

-- eyes rolls slightly
+- eyes roll slightly

 - stage 1 lasts only for a few minutes